Part 2 of 3

 to Create A Challenger Index

 1. Comparison and Prioritization: International consultants can more effectively compare the deviations in key metrics across countries using effect coding.
-The effect-coded Index provides a new rank order that can challenge
+The effect-coded Index provides a new ranking order that can challenge traditional rankings and offer a fresh perspective on which countries excel

 in different aspects.